Fountain Valley, CA

 We typically recommend sealants, once the chewing surface of a molar or premolar has completely erupted beyond the gumline.
 During a regular checkup, Dr. Bijan Modjtahedi will able to determine whether or not your child is ready for dental sealants.
 Most sealants will protect the teeth through the cavity-prone years, between the ages six and 14.

 Occasionally, we may recommend a dental sealant for an adult.
-If you have a history of tooth decay or a fluoride deficiency, a sealant may be right for you.
+If you have a history of tooth decay or a fluoride deficiency, a sealant or fluoride treatment may be right for you.

 Dental Sealant Procedure